Silicrex/RLCraftVillagers/README.md

 Enchanted Book through a Disenchantment Table to reset its anvil cost while preserving the level (also the limit based on cost reached is removed).

+A final mechanic to mention— you can reroll the trades a Librarian offers through a process known as **Zombie Purification** (**Zombie Curing**).
+This also allows you to convert Cartographer villagers into Librarians.
+In short, by turning a villager into a zombie and then curing it, the data is reset (and the villager type may change to one with the same apron type).
+After a villager is reset, you can re-progress it and have new trades rolled.

 For more resources on 1.12.2 villagers, I would recommend an archive of the old Minecraft Gamepedia
 page: https://web.archive.org/web/20190106161728/https://minecraft.gamepedia.com/Trading